Improve Students’ Success with Data and Education Insights

 Clearinghouse Staffers Explain the Value of StudentTracker

-Reach Higher Riverside’s Priscilla Grijalva recently interviewed the Clearinghouse’s senior research associate Faye Huie and senior business analyst Michele Gralak who provided information about StudentTracker® benefiting schools, districts, higher education institutions, and employers.
+Reach Higher Riverside’s Priscilla Grijalva recently interviewed the Clearinghouse’s senior research associate Faye Huie and product manager Michele Gralak who provided information about StudentTracker® benefiting schools, districts, higher education institutions, and employers.

 Reach Higher Riverside is an initiative to increase access to postsecondary education, especially among first-generation and low-income students.
 The goal of the initiative is to help students attain postsecondary degrees at four-year colleges or two-year universities.

 The National Student Clearinghouse is the primary source of information about students’ enrollments and their educational achievements.
 From enrollment and degree verification to transcripts and more, the Clearinghouse provides reliable information in a trusted, secure, and private environment.

 Q: Could you share a little information about your backgrounds?